'No One Is Safe': Democrats demand gun control after Texas church shooting

 “How many more people must die at churches or concerts or schools before we stop letting the @NRA control this country's gun policies?” she tweeted.

-Sen. Dick Durbin, D-Ill., tweeted that “America is in the grips of a gun violence crisis.
-Congress must act,” while Sen. Kamala Harris, D-Calif., posted that “Senseless gun violence has torn apart another community — this time in a house of worship.”
+Sen. Kamala Harris, D-Calif., posted, "Senseless gun violence has torn apart another community — this time in a house of worship."

 "When do we say enough is enough?" she added.